News

 Any spectators or crew driving their own vehicles will need to pay for parking.
 There are two options for this additional parking fee:

 If choosing the all-hours parking, there is no need to pay at the booth when entering the park.
-Simply drive to the Riverside parking lot, pay a race volunteer for parking, and then display the parking pass received in your vehicle throuhout the race.
+Simply drive to the Riverside parking lot, pay a race volunteer for parking, and then display the parking pass received in your vehicle throughout the race.

 Supporting

 A portion of the proceeds from these race will be donated to local non-profit organizations that have some connection to the runners and race organizers.
-Here are the two organizations that will benefit in 2025:
+Here are the two organizations that will benefit in 2026:

 Children's Center is a Children’s Advocacy Center whose mission is to work with the community to end abuse and neglect through assessment, treatment, and prevention.
 They are working to build a world where all children feel safe, valued, and heard.